pennypriddy/pokedex-challenge-qa/README.md

    - Other kinds of tests (if any)

 2. Implement tests for filtering and selecting a pokemon (25 minutes) - Create a test that follows the following happy path.
 The feature code might need additional test identifiers.
-   1. Filter to only show pokemon who are groound type
+   1. Filter to only show pokemon who are ground type
    2. Add an additional filter to change the weakness to fighting
    3. Click on Graveler
    4. Confirm it is a ground type that evolves from Geodude and evolves in to Golem